kaillerareborn/kaillerareborn.github.io/README.md

 <details>
 <summary>Discord:</summary>

-> The server is focused on development and support for Kaillera software, **activity is very low**.
+> Note: the server is strictly focused on development and support for Kaillera software.
->
-> Join if you: need support, want to follow long-term progress or wish to contribute in any way.

 - [Discord](https://discord.gg/eRwtHDh)
 </details>